-- C. A pharmacy may provide the pharmacy's computerized patterned medical records or the records of a hospital, physician, or other authorized practitioner of the healing arts for drugs or medicinal supplies written or transmitted by any means of communication for purposes of supporting the pharmacy record with respect to orders or refills of a legend or narcotic drug.
-The annual audit total shall be inclusive of all prescription related documentation requests from either the health insurer, pharmacy benefits manager or any third-party company on behalf of the health insurer or pharmacy benefits manager during a calendar year. - C. D. The entity conducting the audit shall not audit more than seventy-five (75) fifty prescriptions, with specific date of service, per initial annual audit. - D. E. If paper copies of records are requested by the entity conducting the audit, the entity shall pay twenty-five cents (\$0.25) per page to cover the costs incurred by the pharmacy.
-The entity conducting the audit shall provide the pharmacy with an invoice form for reimbursement of the copied records. - $\overline{\text{E.}}$ F. The entity conducting the audit shall provide the pharmacy with a written report of the audit and shall:
+- reports required by any state board or agency.
+C. - 4.
+A health benefits plan issuer or pharmacy benefits manager shall provide, no later than five (5) business days after the date of a request by the pharmacist or pharmacy, any supporting documents the pharmacist's or pharmacy's suppliers provided to the health benefits plan issuer or pharmacy benefits manager. - C. A pharmacy may provide the pharmacy's computerized patterned medical records or the records of a hospital, physician, or other authorized practitioner of the healing arts for drugs or medicinal supplies written or transmitted by any means of communication for purposes of supporting the pharmacy record with respect to orders or refills of a legend or narcotic drug. - C. D. The entity conducting the audit shall not audit more than seventy-five (75) fifty prescriptions, with specific date of service, per initial annual audit. - D. E. If paper copies of records are requested by the entity conducting the audit, the entity shall pay twenty-five cents (\$0.25) per page to cover the costs incurred by the pharmacy.
+The entity conducting the audit shall provide the pharmacy with an invoice form for reimbursement of the copied records. - E. F. The entity conducting the audit shall provide the pharmacy with a written report of the audit and shall: